AnthonyRoccoFrank/unsupervised-machine-learning-challenge/README.md

 Create an elbow plot to identify the best number of clusters.
 Make sure to do the following:

+## Part 4: Make a Recommendation

+Based on your findings, write up a brief (one or two sentences) recommendation for your supervisor in your Jupyter Notebook.
+Can the patients be clustered?
+If so, into how many clusters?

 * Use a <code>for</code> loop to determine the inertia for each <code>k</code> between 1 through 10.

 * If possible, determine where the elbow of the plot is, and at which value of <code>k</code> it appears.